lougerritse/lougerritse/README.md

 - CISCO MDS SAN Switches
 - .........

+This git hub will contain snippets and notes to assist in making a day easier and more productive.

+All contents in this github source is provided with no warranty written nor implied.
+Please use at your own discretion.

+Some code may not be completely developed by myself.
+I will include any license and resource information in each file themselves.

 <!---
 lougerritse/lougerritse is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.